Omni Calculator logo

 The absolute reticulocyte count calculator estimates the number of reticulocytes in the patient's blood.
 The values needed for the calculation are the patient's reticulocyte percentage and hematocrit ratio.

-In the advanced mode, there is also an option to input a desired normal hematocrit value.
+But that's not all!
+You can also input a desired normal hematocrit value.
 If you read on, you can learn what reticulocyte count is and how to estimate it.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 If any health condition bothers you, consult a physician.